medic/cht-core/README.md

 * is repeatable, it can run multiple times on the same document without negative effect.
-You can use the `transitions` property on a document to determine when a transition has run.
+You can use the `transitions` property on a document to determine if a transition has run.

 Callback arguments: